 Sybille Schomerus is our administrative director.
 She previously served as our office manager.
 She has a master’s degree from the University of Freiburg, Germany, where she studied law and worked as an attorney in labor law and family law until 2008 when she moved to Cleveland.
 Sybille is also head of the International Women’s Group of Cleveland and serves on the board of the Shaker Historical Society.
 She is also a member of the Human Relations Task Force for the city of Shaker Heights.

 Ali Smith is our operations specialist and worker center network liaison.
 Ali coordinates work among Ohio's developing network of worker centers in Cincinnati, Columbus and Cleveland.
 Ali was born and raised in Stark County, to a family supported and empowered by union steelwork.
 She now lives with in the Hocking Hills area and is passionate about building power for all workers, particularly marginalized groups, including those in the Appalachian region and other rural communities.
-Ali has been the communications coordinator for the Central Ohio Worker Center since 2016, and a board member there since 2019.
-Her work has included social media strategy, immigrant rights campaigns, project management, development, and helping get a wage theft ordinance passed in Columbus in 2020.
+Ali is also the president of the Central Ohio Worker Center's board of directors.
+Her work for COWC has included social media strategy, immigrant rights campaigns, project management, development, and helping get a wage theft ordinance passed in Columbus in 2020.

 Ben Stein serves as communications director.
 Before coming to Policy Matters, Ben worked as an educator for 12 years, teaching high school English in Massachusetts and college writing in West Virginia, New England and Cleveland.
 A proud product of public schools, Ben holds a BA from the State University of New York, an MFA from West Virginia University, and a master's degree in education from the University of Massachusetts.